libvirt/libvirt-rust/README.md

 `cargo test --verbose`

-Integration tests are using real connection to libvirtd.
-For instance integration_qemu.rs is using a qemu:///system connection.
+Integration tests use a real connection to libvirtd.
+For instance integration_qemu.rs uses a qemu:///system connection.
 They are all ignored by default.

 `cargo test --verbose -- --ignored`

-As for `libvirt-go` the integration test also requires that libvirtd to listen for TCP connection on localhost with sasl auth.
-This can be setup by editing `/etc/libvirt/libvirtd.conf` to set
+Similar to `libvirt-go`, the integration tests also require that libvirtd listens on localhost with sasl auth.
+This can be setup by editing `/etc/libvirt/libvirtd.conf` as follows:

 ```
   listen_tls=0